lgazda/ignite-springbean-service/README.md

 * when we are using Ignite nodes as a compute cluster
 * when we want to broadcast some task
 * when we want to create and run dynamic tasks
+* when we want to run a dynamic affinity collocated task ** we can get a cluster group based on affinity and then run the job against selected nodes (then we can be sure that selected nodes contains local data)
+** please note that the service can be also deployed based of affinity https://apacheignite.readme.io/docs/service-grid#section-affinity-key-based-deployment
 * whenever we think it's the right thing

 ## Service Thread Pool